Explained: Extreme cold in Argentina’s Patagonia region – DW – 07/22/2024

 Explained: Extreme cold in Argentina’s Patagonia regionJuly 22, 2024

-When Patagonia was hit by a wave of unusual, extreme weather, it measured temperatures as low as -15°C. It is winter in the Southern Hemisphere, but those temperatures were beyond normal.
+When Patagonia was hit by a wave of unusual, extreme weather, it measured temperatures as low as -15°Celsius (5° Fahrenheit).
+It is winter in the Southern Hemisphere, but those temperatures were beyond normal.

 Ducks froze to death in ponds.
 Sheep were stuck in piles of snow.
 And military personnel transported food to affected areas for people and livestock.

 "This is an unusual phenomenon," said Raúl Cordero, a climatologist at the University of Santiago de Chile.
-But, said Cordero, this was not the first of the season and "may not be the last."
+But he added it was not the first of the season and "may not be the last."

 What's the origin of the extreme cold in Patagonia?